How to Use the Catalog

-A: No, hydrological and biological data will also be included.
+A: No, hydrological and biological data is also included.

 - Q: My monitoring sites' data are already submitted to STORET, the EPA, and/or the Water Management District.
 Do I need to submit it to the Catalog?

-A: Probably not, but your help is still needed to check the accuracy and completeness of the metadata that appears in the catalog, and correct it if necessary.
+A: Possibly not, but information about your project(s) is still needed, as well as your help checking the accuracy and completeness of the metadata that appears in the catalog, and correct it if necessary.